dreadl0ck/zeus/README.md

 ## Builtins

-ZEUS includes alot of useful builtins, the following builtin commands are available:
+ZEUS includes a lot of useful builtins, the following builtin commands are available:

 | Command            | Description                              |